Our knowledge of orthopaedics. Your best health.

 Although rare, the most common risks include:

 • Blood clots.
-Blood clots in the leg veins are a common complication of knee replacement surgery.
+Blood clots in the leg veins are a common complication of knee replacement.
 Blood clots can form in the deep veins of the legs or pelvis after surgery.
 Depending on your needs, your doctor may prescribe blood thinners, including oral medications such as aspirin, apixaban (Eliquis), rivaroxaban (Xarelto), or warfarin (Coumadin), or injections such as enoxaparin (Lovenox).

 • Infection.
 After surgery, an infection may occur in the skin over the wound or deep in the wound.
 Infections can occur days to years after your operation.
 You will be given antibiotics before the start of your surgery, and these are often continued for about 24 hours after surgery to prevent infection.